Why is location verification important?

 To better understand how localization works, let’s dig in.
 We think of each Helium hotspot at a given location as a digital fingerprint.
 When a Hivemapper Dashcam moves along a route, it reports which Helium hotspots it sees along its path.
 If two dashcams moving along the same path don't see some of the same Helium hotspots, there is potentially something nefarious about the dashcam's location.

 Let’s consider an example illustrated in the graphic below.
 Driver #1's dashcam says it was collecting along Van Ness Avenue in San Francisco and saw three hotspots as shown below.
-A few hours later, driver #2's dashcam says it was collecting along Maria Blvd in San Francisco and also saw three hotspots, two of them overlapping with driver #1.
+A few hours later, driver #2's dashcam says it was collecting along Van Ness Avenue in San Francisco and also saw three hotspots, two of them overlapping with driver #1.

 Finally, driver #3's dashcam says it was collecting with a Hivemapper Dashcam along Van Ness Avenue in San Francisco and saw three hotspots.
 However, none of the hotspots seen by driver #3 overlap with any of the other drivers collecting on Van Ness Avenue.
 This is cause for concern, and would automatically ensure that the collection from this dashcam is manually reviewed by Hivemapper Map QA before processing any of the data for the map.